mhhollomon/codevamping-blog/content/post/build-latest-hugo.md

 The new executable will be in the directory `golang/go/bin.
 Be sure to add that to the front of your path.

 You could run `./all.bash` instead to get it to run the test suite.
-But you will get a false failure[^1].
+But you might get a false failure[^1].

 Now, lets build hugo.